codeconscious/unique-file-generator-rust/README.md

 At the minimum, you must specify the number of files you want to generate using `-c` or `--count`.
 This should be a single positive integer.

-*Important note:* Unlike the C# version, this tool does not yet check for available space on your computer or for heavy workloads.
-Thus, be sure you don't accidentally fill your drive.
+*Important note:* Unlike the C# version, this tool does not yet check for available space on your computer or for heavy workloads, so be sure you don't accidentally fill your drive.
+That said, it will show the expected space required and give you a chance to cancel.

-### Argument Options
+### Arguments

-Each argument flag is optional.
+Each argument is optional.
 You must supply at least one value for each argument used.
-If you supply multiple values for an argument, they will be concatenated into one string divided by spaces.

 Flag | Description
 ---- | :----